Jimmy Carter, a one-term president who became a globe-trotting elder statesman, dies at 100

 In recent years, he came full circle as he warned of the corrosive impact on American politics of a scandal-plagued White House — just as he did when his critique of the Nixon era helped him beat the disgraced Republican ex-president’s unelected successor, Gerald Ford, in 1976.
 (After Carter left office, he and Ford became close friends.)

-In September 2019, Carter warned Americans against reelecting President Donald Trump.
+In September 2019, Carter warned Americans against reelecting Trump.
 “I think it will be a disaster to have four more years of Trump,” he said.

+In the subsequent presidential election, with Trump again on the ballot, Carter’s grandson Jason Carter told The Atlanta Journal-Constitution this year that the former president wanted to live long enough to cast a ballot for Democratic nominee Kamala Harris.
+He did just that, voting by mail for the vice president, who lost to Trump in November.

 After losing reelection, his work at the Carter Center became a great consolation.
 The ex-president said in a moving news conference detailing a cancer diagnosis in August 2015 that being president had been the highlight of his political career, even if it ended prematurely — though he would not swap another four years in the White House for the joy he had taken after leaving office in working with the Carter Center.
 And he said he was at peace with his legacy after a rich, fulfilling life: “I think I have been as blessed as any human being in the world.”